tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/chardon.md

 ### Founding

-Conventionally, Chardonian scholars date the beginning of the city of Chardon to the construction of a small Drankorian fortress on the spur of [Mount Nera](<./mount-nera.md>) in DR 609, during the Drankorian Western Wars, although given the protected harbor, rich natural resources, and easy climate, it is very likely that settlement in the area long predates the coming of the [Drankorian Empire](<../../../../history/drankorian-empire/drankorian-empire.md>).
+Conventionally, Chardonian scholars date the beginning of the city of Chardon to the construction of a small Drankorian fortress on the spur of [Mount Nera](<./mount-nera.md>) in DR 609, during the [Western Wars](<../../../../events/600s/western-wars.md>), although given the protected harbor, rich natural resources, and easy climate, it is very likely that settlement in the area long predates the coming of the [Drankorian Empire](<../../../../history/historical-realms/drankorian-empire.md>).
 Over the next 450 years, Chardon grew slowly, primarily through the influx of scholars and wizards curious about the secrets that [Mount Nera](<./mount-nera.md>) might hide.

-- 609 DR: Fort Chardon, on the [Chasa River](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>), is constructed by [Drankorian](<../../../../history/drankorian-empire/drankorian-empire.md>) armies to protect a sheltered harbor.
+- 609 DR: Fort Chardon, on the [Chasa River](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>), is constructed by [Drankorian](<../../../../history/historical-realms/drankorian-empire.md>) armies to protect a sheltered harbor.
 - 644 DR: Chardon reaches a population of 1000 people, as a small settlement grows in the shadow of [Mount Nera](<./mount-nera.md>), primarily serving as a local market town and safe harbor along the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>).
 - 688 DR: The [Great Library](<./great-library.md>) is founded on the south bank of the [Chasa](<../../../major-rivers/chasa-nahadi-watershed/chasa.md>) by the Sibylinites.
 - 732 DR: Chardon reaches a population of 2000 people as an influx of scholars and wizards drawn to the [Great Library](<./great-library.md>) settle on the south bank.